ckormanyos/pi-crunch-metal/README.md

 expander chip is used to control the pins on an industry-standard LCD character display.

-A classic logic-AND gate converts 3.3V to TTL 5V level.
+A classic logic `AND`-gate converts $3.3V$ to TTL $5V$ level.
-A little sawed out aluminum chunk is used as a heat-sink to cool the processor.
+A little sawed-out, semi-hollow aluminum chunk is used as a heat-sink to cool the processor.

 The output pin connections from the Rpi-Zero to the logic-AND gate are shown in the table below.